 When Martin Luther King, Jr. presented his dream, he chose language that would stir the hearts of his audience.
 “Instead of honoring this sacred obligation” to liberty, King thundered, “America has given the Negro people a bad check.”
 He promised that a land “sweltering with the heat of oppression” could be “transformed into an oasis of freedom and justice,” and envisioned a future in which “on the red hills of Georgia sons of former slaves and the sons of former slave-owners will be able to sit down together at the table of brotherhood.”

 Delivering this electrifying message required emotional intelligence—the ability to recognize, understand, and manage emotions.
 Dr. Recognizing the power of emotions, another one of the most influential leaders of the 20th century spent years studying the emotional effects of his body language.
-Leaders who master emotions can rob us of our capacities to reason.
+Mental Strength.

 Knowledge, smarts and vision, to be sure.
 To that, , author of “Leadership: The Power of Emotional Intelligence,” would add the ability to identify and monitor emotions — your own and others’ — and to manage relationships.
 Qualities associated with such “emotional intelligence” distinguish the best leaders in the corporate world, according to Mr. Goleman, a former New York Times science reporter, a psychologist and co-director of a consortium at Rutgers University to foster research on the role emotional intelligence plays in excellence.